 \section{Abstract}

-Applying the theory of self-adjoint extensions of Hermitian operators to Koopman von-Neumann classical mechanics, the most general set of probability distributions is found for which entropy is conserved by Hamiltonian evolution.
+Applying the theory of self-adjoint extensions of Hermitian operators to Koopman von Neumann classical mechanics, the most general set of probability distributions is found for which entropy is conserved by Hamiltonian evolution.
 A new dynamical phase associated with such a construction is identified.
-By choosing distributions not belonging to this class, we produce explicit examples of both free particle and harmonic systems evolving in a bounded phase-space in such a way that entropy is non-conserved.
-While these non-conserving states are classically forbidden, they may be interpreted as states of a quantum system tunnelling through a potential barrier boundary.
+By choosing distributions not belonging to this class, we produce explicit examples of both free particles and harmonic systems evolving in a bounded phase-space in such a way that entropy is nonconserved.
+While these nonconserving states are classically forbidden, they may be interpreted as states of a quantum system tunneling through a potential barrier boundary.
 In this case, the allowed boundary conditions are the only distinction between classical and quantum systems.
-We show that the boundary conditions for a tunnelling quantum system become the criteria for entropy preservation in the classical limit.
+We show that the boundary conditions for a tunneling quantum system become the criteria for entropy preservation in the classical limit.
 These findings highlight how boundary effects drastically change the nature of a system.